 - Sleeping on the affected side of the face

 As you can see, these tasks are almost unavoidable since we do them each day, especially chewing and brushing the teeth.
 As a result, attacks of trigeminal neuralgia are very challenging to avoid or minimize.
 Many patients have found relief from a specialized type of care that they call a trigeminal neuralgia chiropractic adjustment to relieve the pain.
+They found great improvements by fixing neck structure problems, a likely cause of trigeminal neuralgia.

 How Is the Neck Related to Trigeminal Neuralgia?

-NUCCA Chiropractic and Trigeminal Neuralgia
+NUCCA Technique and Trigeminal Neuralgia

 NUCCA doctors have comprehensive training to detect and correct atlas misalignment.
 They use an effective and very gentle method to take care of the atlas bone.
 Once the bone moves back to its position, healing will take place.
-This can result in the reduction (and possibly elimination) of symptoms of trigeminal neuralgia.
+This can result in the reduction and possibly elimination of symptoms of trigeminal neuralgia.